Increase Responsible Sourcing

 Achieved!
 100% of dairy farms are currently enrolled in F.A.R.M.

 Our customers trust that the products we bring to market are sourced from reputable suppliers who provide safe and fair working conditions for their workers.
 Kroger is working to ensure an ethical supply chain for the products sold in our stores.
 We have a zero tolerance policy for violations of our vendor code of conduct.

-Goal: Kroger aims to ultimately meet and exceed EPA's "zero waste" threshold of 90% diversion from landfill in our facilities by 2020.
+Kroger aims to ultimately meet and exceed EPA's Zero Waste threshold of 90% diversion from landfill in our facilities by 2020.

-Continue to expand eligible foods into the Perishable Donation Partnership (PDP).
+- Continue to expand eligible foods into the Perishable Donations Partnership (PDP).